smartboxchannel/EFEKTA_WIRELESS_TOUCH_SWITCH/README.md

-Wireless Touch Switch sensor based on nRF52832.
+Wireless Touch Switch sensor based on nRF52832 with fluorescent effect.
 Running on cr2450 battery (550mA).

 Use the MySensors library